drhsqlite/fossil-mirror/www/rebaseharm.md

 those future developers!

 Yet, sometimes we come upon a piece of code that we simply cannot understand.
-If you have never asked yourself, “What was this code’s developer thinking?” you haven’t been developing software for very long.
+If you have never asked yourself,a "What was this code's developer thinking?" you haven't been developing software for very long.

 When a developer can go back to the individual check-ins leading up to the current code, they can work out the answers to such questions using